 Using SLOB2 for PIO Testing

 Working for Violin Memory means I get to play with a lot of high performance storage.
 This is a Good Thing.
 But with so much cool stuff available to mess around with, how do I go about differentiating the various products and versions in my lab?
-For example, if I get hold of a new Violin Memory MLC flash memory array, how hard can I drive it using Oracle?
+For example, if I get hold of a new Violin Memory all flash array, how hard can I drive it using Oracle?
 There are many load generation and benchmarking tools available out there, but I’m not interested in raw I/O performance – I can get that from the datasheet.
 I want to view the array through the lens of an Oracle database instance.

 The reason I like SLOB is that I can use it to test physical I/O. I can run SLOB with a defined set of workers and then use the resultant AWR report to calculate the number of read/write IOPS and the average latency of those reads/writes.
 I can also set parameters to modify the percentage of calls which are modify DML and the elapsed time for each test.
 This allows me to create graphs of the target system’s performance characteristics.